House | 6 bedrooms | sleeps 12

-|Size:||Sleeps up to 12, 6 bedrooms|
+|Size||Sleeps up to 12, 6 bedrooms|

 |Family friendly||Great for children of all ages, Suitable for people with restricted mobility|

 |Notes||Pets welcome, No smoking at this property|

-|Luxuries||Log fire, Internet access, DVD player, Staffed Property, Sea view|
+|Luxuries||Log fire, Internet access, DVD player, Staffed property, Sea view|

-|General:||Central heating, TV, Video player, CD player, Telephone, Satellite TV, Wi-fi available|
+|General||Central heating, TV, Video player, CD player, Telephone, Satellite TV, Wi-Fi available|

-|Standard:||Kettle, Toaster, Iron, Hair dryer|
+|Standard||Kettle, Toaster, Iron, Hair dryer|

-|Utilities:||Clothes dryer, Dishwasher, Cooker, Microwave, Fridge, Freezer, Washing machine|
+|Utilities||Clothes dryer, Dishwasher, Cooker, Microwave, Fridge, Freezer, Washing machine|

-|Rooms||6 bedrooms, 5 bathrooms of which 1 family bathroom, 3 en suites and 1 shower room|
+|Rooms||6 bedrooms, 5 bathrooms of which 1 Family bathrooms, 3 En suites and 1 Shower rooms|

-|Furniture:||Single beds (2), Double beds (5), Cots (1), Dining seating for 14, Lounge seating for 12|
+|Furniture||Single beds (2), Double beds (5), Cots (1), Dining seats for 14, Lounge seats for 12|

 A large family kitchen with an Aga and smeg range oven looks through to a spacious dining room, a sitting room with a log fire and a sun room which all open into one another creating a relaxing sense of light and space.
 There is a piano in the dining area.